nginx/unit-docs/source/configuration.rst

             <!DOCTYPE html><title>Error 403</title><p>Error 403.

    Lastly, what difference does :samp:`chroot` make?
-Let's remove it:
+To see, remove it:

    .. code-block:: json

       {
           "action": {
-              "share": "/www/data/static$uri",
+              "share": "/www/$host/static$uri",
               "follow_symlinks": false
           }
       }

-   This request fails because :samp:`"follow_symlinks": false` affects the entire share, and :samp:`data/` is a symlink:
+   Now, :samp:`"follow_symlinks": false` affects the entire share, and :samp:`localhost` is a symlink, so it's forbidden:

    .. code-block:: console